-How to Succeed in Small Business
+How to Succeed With Your Small Business

 Define “Success” as a Series of Attainable Goals

 While it’s extremely important to have a long-term plan for your business, it’s equally important to have a plan for how to get there.
-For example if you open a yarn shop and your definition of success involves selling 500 skeins of yarn per day, you will feel disappointed every single day you fail to meet this goal.
+For example, if you open a yarn shop and your definition of success involves selling 500 skeins of yarn per day, you will feel disappointed every single day you fail to meet this goal.
 However, if you define success as something more attainable, like handing out 100 business cards this week, you have both planted seeds that will grow your business over time, and set a goal that you have complete control over.

 “Great things are not done by impulse, but by a series of small things brought together.”— Vincent Van Gogh